Image

 • Tier II Offenders: These have a 25-year registration requirement and must report to the CLEO in person semiannually.
 Offenses in this category may include possession of child pornography, indecent exposure, and other nonviolent sexual crimes against minors.

 • Tier II Offenders: Individuals in this tier have a lifetime registration requirement and must report to the CLEO in person every 90 days.
-Offenses in this category usually involve violent acts including rape, child molestation, sexual assault, as well as repeat offenses.
+These offenses include violent acts such as rape, child molestation, sexual assault, as well as repeat offenses.

 Penalties for Failing to Register as a Sex Offender in McDonald County and Throughout Missouri

-Failure to register as a sex offender is a class E felony unless the individual is required to register after being charged with an offense in chapter 566 which was an unclassified felony, a class A or B felony, or a felony involving a child under 14 years of age, in which case it becomes a class D felony.
+Failure to register as a sex offender is considered a class E felony unless the individual is required to register after being charged with an offense in chapter 566 as an unclassified felony, a class A or B felony, or a felony involving a child under 14 years of age, in which case it becomes a class D felony.

 Child Pornography Defense Lawyer McDonald County, MO | Criminal Defense Law Firm in McDonald County, MO | Combs Waterkotte